connectrpc/connect-playwright-es/.github/CONTRIBUTING.md

 git fetch upstream
 ```

-Make sure that the tests and the linters pass (you'll need `node`, `bash`, and the latest stable Go release installed):
+Make sure that the tests and the linters pass (you'll need Node.js in the

-The easiest way to run all commands is to use the `all` npm script:
+version specified in .nvmrc):

 ```
 npm run all